kumarishan/personal-notes/programming-languages/theory.md

 Monad
 -----
-a srtcuture that represents computation
+a structure that represents computation
 http://www.intensivesystems.net/tutorials/monads_101.html
 james-iry.blogspot.com/2007/09/monads-are-elephants-part-1.html
 http://scabl.blogspot.in/2013/02/monads-in-scala-1.html

-in basic a monad contains to functions bind/flatMap/>>= and result/return/unit/single argument constructor or factory
+basically a monad contains to functions bind/flatMap/>>= and result/return/unit/single argument constructor or factory
+it is supposed to amplify types
+for eg:
+Int could be amplified using Maybe monad to accumulate null or execptions
+and when a function takes a value and return and amplified value .. then inorder to compose such functions we require Monads

 bind/... -> for a monad it takes applies a higher order function to each of the values in a monad (monadic value)
 unit/return/result/... -> takes a term of type A and turns it into a monad fo type M[A], this is effectively saying it takes a value and return a monadic value

 the functions that are chained are called monadic function
 and the values that are returned are called monadic values